From the outside, PR may look like an easy-peasy job.

 But, from the inside, PR looks more like this.

-Not only do they have to be all over the place, all the time, PR Pros face many, many challenges.
-These include:
+Not only do they have to be all over the place, all the time, but PR Pros also face many, many challenges.

 - Knowing everything people say about their brand and what their competitors are doing

 - Identifying and building relationships with influential people

 - Being ready to manage a PR crisis

 And the list goes on, and on, and on.

 On top of that, they are managing and liaising many moving parts, making their job one of the most challenging there is in the era of social media.